AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 For the front-end developer, it is the gateway to:

-* Access git repository information so you can commit your front-end customizations
+* Access AEM git repository information so you can commit your front-end customizations.
-* Start the deployment pipeline to deploy your customizations
+* Start the deployment pipeline to deploy your customizations.

 The AEM administrator will have onboarded you as a Cloud Manager user.
 You should have received a welcome email similar to the following.

 ![Welcome email](assets/welcome-email.png)

-If you have not received this email, please contact your administrator.
+If you have not received this email, please contact the administrator.

 ## Access Cloud Manager {#access-cloud-manager}